letsila/simple-go-crud/README.md

 ### What is this repository for? ###

-This is a simple Go webapp for my candidature at sphere.ms for the role of Go developer.
+This is a simple Go webapp, just to taste the interaction of MySQL with Go.

 ### Dependencies ###